namhai923/Bison-Bank-of-Canada/README.md

 Transfer Money Sequence
 ![This is the sequence Diagram](/TransferSeq.png)

+## Running the app
+Run backend:
+cd into the back-end folder first.
+Inside the back-end folder, type "npm install" then "npm start" to run it

+Run frontend:
+cd into the front-end folder.
+If you don't have node_modules in that folder, run "npm install" on the terminal to install the dependencies.
+Run "npm start" to start the front-end server.
+The server will run on localhost:3000.

 ## Instructions (Please Read)
 This section will explain additional instructions about how to use certain features